New Graduate Student Information

 Students who have a Graduate Student Researcher (GSR) from a professor should submit an EFT provided by Campus Shared Services.

-Students on a Graduate Student Instructor (GSI) appointment should submit an EFT to Julie Aquino in the Human Resources Office, 337 Soda Hall.
+Students on a Graduate Student Instructor (GSI) appointment should submit an EFT to the Human Resources Office, 367 Soda Hall.

 Graduate Student Researchers (GSR)